 Guess what?
 Practicing physical Yoga poses are not the only way to practice Yoga while you’re on the road!
 Click here for 20 easy ways to incorporate Yoga into your travels!

-1. Yoga can be a great form of exercise – not just mental, but physical too
+1. Yoga can be a great form of physical exercise

-Practicing yoga has taught me that it’s not “easy” exercise with a bunch of light stretching – it builds muscle and you can see and feel yourself getting stronger.
-It’s also helped me to become a better runner/swimmer and helped with recovery.
-Oh – and yes, yoga makes me sweat buckets.
+Practicing Yoga has taught me that it’s not “easy” exercise with a bunch of light stretching – it builds muscle, lowers cortisol levels, and you can see and feel yourself getting stronger with more control and body/mental awareness.
+It’s also helped me to become a better runner/swimmer and helped immensely with recovery.
+More often than not, people (including myself) turn to Yoga at the beginning for its physical benefits…but discover more along the way.

 2. Give yourself a little breathing room